manuelbieri/Fumagalli_2020/README.md

 $ pdoc -o docs Fumagalli_Motta_Tarantino_2020 --docformat numpy --math
 ```

-or run the shell-script `docs.sh` in the terminal.
+or run the shell-script `docs/build.sh` in the terminal.